Russia, Azerbaijan fail to agree on use of radar station

 The dispute is a sign of how relations have soured between Moscow and its former Soviet vassal over the independent course it has taken, Azeri political analysts said.

-"Russia understands that it is losing its sphere of influence in Azerbaijan.
+"Russia understands that it is loosing its sphere of influence in Azerbaijan.
 This steps confirms the irreversibility of this process," Zardusht Alizade said.

 The loss of the Gabala station could be compensated for by a new radar station soon due to be completed in Armavir in Russia's south, Lieutenant General Nikolai Rodionov, the former commander of the country's ballistic missile early warning system, told Interfax-AVN.